Queen Elizabeth's Foundation for Disabled People

-Queen Elizabeth's Foundation for Disabled People is a charity that works with both children and adults with physical and learning disabilities or acquired brain injuries to help them gain new skills and increase their independence, helping them to achieve their goals for life.
-Its name is abbreviated to 'QEF'.
+Queen Elizabeth's Foundation for Disabled People (QEF) is a charity that works with both children and adults with physical and learning disabilities or acquired brain injuries to help them gain new skills and increase their independence, helping them to achieve their potential.

-QEF operates a brain injury centre in Banstead and a mobility centre in Carshalton, as well as independent living services in Leatherhead in Surrey.
+QEF operates a Care and Rehabilitation Centre just outside Leatherhead and a mobility centre in Carshalton.
 It also operates a chain of charity shops in the south east of England.

 The president of QEF is Corinna, Lady Hamilton of Dalzell, DL.
-The chairman is Peter Gordon.
 The charity's chief executive is Karen Deacon.

-The QEF family of charities also comprises the partner charities: Medical Engineering Resource Unit (MERU), Voluntary Association for Surrey Disabled (VASD), and Sutton Shopmobility.
+The QEF group also includes subsidiaries: Medical Engineering Resource Unit (MERU) based in Carshalton and The Grange (2016) Ltd in Kent.

 Patronage

 Queen Elizabeth The Queen Mother had a personal interest in the charity throughout her life, offering encouragement around the original proposals, to formally opening the Cripple's Training College on 27 June 1935 as the Duchess of York.
 As Queen she visited in 1941 and requested that the charity should be renamed Queen Elizabeth's Training College for the Disabled.
 Queen Elizabeth The Queen Mother visited a total of eight times, each visit being treasured by the trainees, residents, and staff.
 On 1 January 1967, the College was renamed Queen Elizabeth's Foundation in order to reflect the range of services the charity offered in addition to the training college.